dreispt/anygrate/README.rst

  - Migrating data from a legacy business application (Access, Delphi, etc.)
  - Migrating from Dolibarr to OpenERP

 The principle of this tool is to export CSV data from an old application (only OpenERP for now), then to process CSV files in order to import them into a freshly installed OpenERP database.
 This is a completely different strategy than the in-place migration of OpenERP or OpenUpgrade.
 It also requires some treatment after the migration, such as recreating internal sequences.
+Import and export are done with the PostgreSQL-specific COPY command, and results in extremely fast exports and imports.
+Combined with a pure in-memory Python csv processing, this tool can often achieve overall migration rates over 1000 lines/sec.

 Installation
 ============